How To Elope In Big Sur (2025 Update)

 California/Big Sur Marriage Licenses

 In order to get legally married in Big Sur, you will first need to obtain a California marriage license.
-California offers two different types of marriage licenses, public and confidential.
+California offers two different types of marriage licenses: public and confidential.
 Public (or regular) marriage licenses are the most common, so for the sake of this blog post, we will focus on those.
 A public marriage license allows you to get married anywhere within the state of California and it requires you to have 1-2 witnesses present as well as an officiant to officiate the ceremony.

 Public marriage licenses can be obtained from any county clerk’s office in California.
 For Big Sur weddings, you’d go to the Monterey County Clerk's Office.
-In order to obtain a marriage license, you will need to submit an application in person or online and you and your partner will need to go into the County Clerk’s office to complete the process and present valid proof of ID.
+In order to obtain a marriage license, you will need to submit an application in person or online, and you and your partner will need to go into the County Clerk’s office to complete the process and present valid proof of ID.
 Licenses are effective immediately and are good for up to 90 days.

 Learn more about obtaining a California marriage license here

-Monterey County Clerk’s Office address: 168 W Alisal St # 1, Salinas, CA 93901 // Hours: Mon-Sat: 8 am - 12 pm, Sunday - Closed
+Monterey County Clerk’s Office Address: 168 W Alisal St # 1, Salinas, CA 93901

 Big Sur Elopement Permits